Latin declension: Second declension (o stems)

 The second declension is a large group of nouns consisting of mostly masculine nouns like equus, equī ('horse') and puer, puerī ('boy') and neuter nouns like castellum, castellī ('fort').
-There are several small groups of feminine exceptions, including names of gemstones, plants, trees, and some towns and cities.
+There are several small groups of feminine exceptions, including names of gemstones, plants, trees, and some towns and cities: these take the same endings as masculine nouns.

 In the nominative singular, most masculine nouns consist of the stem and the ending -us, although some end in -er, which is not necessarily attached to the complete stem.
 Neuter nouns generally have a nominative singular consisting of the stem and the ending -um.
-However, every second-declension noun has the ending -ī attached as a suffix to the root of the noun in the genitive singular form.
+Regardless of gender, every second-declension noun has the ending -ī attached as a suffix to the stem of the noun in the genitive singular form.
 The predominant letter in the ending forms of this declension is o.

 The locative endings for the second declension are -ī (singular) and -īs (plural); Corinthī "at Corinth", Mediolānī "at Milan", and Philippīs "at Philippi".